 Middle and High SchoolTune in to Tracking

 Students will be provided the opportunity to learn how the threatened desert tortoise thrives and how park scientists keep track of the population.
 Students will track and take measurements of “tortoises” in the wild (no live animals will be used.)
+A 1.5 mile hike is optional at the Black Rock location.

 Issues in Park Management